 You guessed it – Amy Cuddy’s research dove right into that question too and she initiated various experiments.

 The findings were very consistent and quite shocking.
-When we enact power poses for even just a couple of minutes, there is a considerable increase in the hormone testosterone which leads us to feel more confident and powerful.
-Plus, there is a decrease of cortisol which translates to feeling less stressed and anxious.
+When we enact power poses for even just a couple of minutes, there is a considerable increase in the hormone testosterone which is confidence boosting and makes us feel powerful.
+The effects of power posing also help to decrease cortisol, which translates into feeling less stressed and anxious.

 She then took it a step further and had subjects assume both high-power and low-power poses before a very intense interview.
 The results?